-Throughout its fifty-eight years, the Art, Design & Architecture Museum (AD&A Museum) at the University of California, Santa Barbara, has built a national reputation around its dynamic program of changing exhibitions and thoughtful use of its permanent collections.
+Throughout its fifty-nine years, the Art, Design & Architecture Museum (AD&A Museum) at the University of California, Santa Barbara, has built a national reputation around its dynamic program of changing exhibitions and thoughtful use of its permanent collections.
 In a serene setting alongside a Pacific lagoon, the AD&A Museum provides intimate access to a diverse collection of paintings, works on paper, sculptures and decorative objects, as well as architectural drawings, models and objects from its nationally renowned Architecture and Design Collection.

 The Art, Design & Architecture Museum began in 1959 as an “Art Gallery” within the art department at the University of California, Santa Barbara.
 Early exhibitions focused on the work of students and faculty as well as the display of local collections.
 In 1961, UC Santa Barbara faculty member and prominent architectural historian David Gebhard (1927-1996) was named as the first Director of The Art Gallery.
 Two years later, in an announcement for Fall-Winter 1963-64 exhibitions, reference is made to the display of selections from the “permanent collection.”
 The earliest acquisition, a group of paintings and works on paper by Santa Barbara-based artist Fernand Lungren, dates from 1959.
 From its inception, The Art Gallery acquired works intended to be shown on a permanent basis in support of the University’s goals of education, research, and service.